pololu/p-load/README.txt

 automake, which are part of the GNU Build System (also known as autotools), and then run "autoreconf --install".
 The source distribution can be created by running "make dist".

+== EEPROM support ==

+This utility can work with a HEX file that contains data for both flash and EEPROM.
+The EEPROM data should be placed in the HEX file starting at address 0xF00000 (so 0xF00000 corresponds to the first byte of EEPROM).